abinit/abinit/doc/tutorial/rf1.md

     This will be the case for all the DFPT based part of the tutorial.

 The file ~abinit/tests/tutorespfn/Input/trf1_x.files lists the file names and root names.

+{% dialog tests/tutorespfn/Input/trf1_x.files %}

-You can copy it in the Work_rf1 directory (and change it, as usual).
+You can copy it in the Work_rf1 directory and, as usual, change its name to trf1_1.files and replace the occurences of trf1_x by trf1_1.
 Note that two pseudopotentials are mentioned in this "files" file: one for the Aluminum atom, and one for the Arsenic atom.
 The first to be mentioned, for Al, will define the first type of atom.